 GeneCards Summary for EDA Gene

 EDA (Ectodysplasin A) is a Protein Coding gene.
 Diseases associated with EDA include Ectodermal Dysplasia 1, Hypohidrotic, X-Linked and Tooth Agenesis, Selective, X-Linked 1.
-Among its related pathways are TRAF Pathway and Innate Immune System.
+Among its related pathways are Ectoderm Differentiation and TNF Superfamily Pathway: Human Ligand-Receptor Interactions and their Associated Functions.
 GO annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.

 UniProtKB/Swiss-Prot for EDA Gene

 Cytokine which is involved in epithelial-mesenchymal signaling during morphogenesis of ectodermal organs.
 Functions as a ligand activating the DEATH-domain containing receptors EDAR and EDA2R (PubMed:8696334, PubMed:11039935, PubMed:27144394).
 May also play a role in cell adhesion (By similarity).